ggreer/geoff.greer.fm/_posts/2015-01-15-why-neovim-is-better-than-vim.md

 I started programming almost 20 years ago, and Vim is without question the worst codebase I have seen.
 Subtly-changed, copy-pasted code abounds.
 Indentation is haphazard.
 Lines contain tabs mixed with spaces.
 There are almost 25,000 lines in `eval.c`.
 It contains over 500 `#ifdef`s and references globals defined in the 2,000 line `globals.h`.

 Many of these `#ifdef`s are for platforms that became irrelevant decades ago: BeOS, VMS, Amiga, Mac OS Classic, IRIX.
 These preprocessor statements may seem innocuous, but they slow development and inhibit new features.
-Also, most of these platforms don't work anymore.
-It's just that nobody has an ancient system with which to test them.
-Neovim analyzed many of the
+Also, Vim doesn't even work on most of these platforms anymore.
+It's just that nobody has an ancient system with which to test Vim.
+Neovim developers analyzed many of the preprocessor statements and [found a significant number that could never be included in a working Vim](https://github.com/neovim/neovim/pull/814).

-Even something as simple as reading keyboard input is a nightmare in Vim.
+Complexity stemming from cross-platform support may be excused, but even something as simple as reading keyboard input is a nightmare in Vim.

 inchar in getchar.c calls ui_inchar in ui.c calls mch_inchar in os_unix.c calls WaitForChar calls RealWaitForChar